MaayanLab/clustergrammer/docs/index.rst

 .. sphinx-autobuild . _build_html
 Welcome to Clustergrammer's Documentation!
 ==========================================
 Clustergrammer is an web-based visualization tool that enables users to easily generate highly interactive and shareable/embeddable heatmap visualizations of high-dimensional data.
-The front-end is built using D3.js and back-end calculations are done using Python.The easiest way to use Clustergrammer is to upload a file with your matrix of data to the `Clustergrammer web application`_.
+The front-end is built using D3.js and back-end calculations are done using Python.The easiest ways to use Clustergrammer are to:

+- upload a file with your data to the `Clustergrammer web application`_,
+- or visualize your data within a Jupyter notebook using Clustergrammer-Widget.

 Please read the :doc:`getting_started` guide for more information.

 Interactive Demo
 ----------------